itn-trust/itn-did-spec/README.md

 Here is how recover operation works:

-- The ITN agent is responsible to verify that the initiator of the recover request is the controller of the DID subject that will be recovered.
-The authentication method defined in the DID Document will be used to authenticate the controller.
-Then ITN agent perform the recover DID operation.
+- The ITN Agent is responsible to very sender’s recover request, the recover request sender must be specified as a DID Document Controller and is authenticated by verifying the recover request signature.
+The recover request must be signed by the recovery key which is used before to generate the DID identifier.
+Note: DID Document is updated in the CAS and ledgers.

 ---